Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Proof of Theorem

-The number of the messages $\{w_c,w_{\bd}\}$ is $2^{n(2-\alpha_{\epsilon})}$.
-Additionally, the number of possible choices for the subsets $S_1$ and $S_2$ is $\binom{2n}{\alpha n}<2^{2n}$.
-Thus, the combined number of the messages and the subsets is at most exponential in $n$.
+The number of the messages $\{w_c,w_{\bd}\}$ is $2^{n(2-\alpha_{\epsilon})}$, and the number of possible choices for the subsets $S_1$, $S_2$, is $\binom{2n}{\alpha n}<2^{2n}$.
+The combined number of the messages and the subsets is at most exponential in $n$.
 Using (\ref{eq:Proof_1_1}) and the union bound, as in \cite{goldfeld2015semantic,nafea2018new}, we have